crobertsbmw/RobertsAB/README.md

 When you are done.
 Open up your landingPage then clear the cookies and do it again, then do it a third time.
 You should see your different templates being loaded and see Test.hits being incremented in the admin.

-Currently.
-This only works to AB test your system.
-You will have to manually go in and examine the results and make the change that best suits you.
-However, implementing [this](http://stevehanov.ca/blog/index.php?id=132) is next on the todo list.
+This works to AB test your system.
+You will have to open up your admin panel to see the results of the test and draw your own conclusions.
-If you have any questions you can open an issue or email me directly at crobertsbmw (gmail).